 Match: Accra Hearts of Oak vs Asante Kotoko

-After two late goals from the home team made it 2-1, some Kotoko fans began throwing plastic seats and bottles onto the pitch.
 In response, police fired tear gas and rubber bullets into the crowd, and fans rushed to the exits, only to find many of them locked.

 The Ghana Institute of Architects has since called the stadium a “death trap”.
 Some reports also claim that medical staff had already left the stadium with the match approaching its conclusion.
-126 people were killed in the chaos, most of them crushed to death.
+At least 126 people were killed in the chaos, most of them crushed to death.

 One supporter passed out from the tear gas and was moved to a morgue, presumed dead.
 He was due to be buried until someone accidentally stepped on his foot and he regained consciousness.
-Ghana’s president called for three days of mourning and six police officers were charged with manslaughter.

 Stade Félix Houphouët-Boigny – Ivory Coast, 29 March 2009